 Photo by Austrian National Library on Unsplash

 Ice skating can be a fun and romantic way to spend time together as a couple.
-It can also make for some pretty amazing engagement photos.
+It can also make for some pretty amazing winter pictures.
 Consider ice skating if you're looking for a unique winter engagement photoshoot idea.
-Not only will you have a blast skating around and enjoying the winter scenery, but you'll also have some beautiful photos to remember the day by.
+Not only will you have a blast skating around and enjoying the winter scenery, but you'll also have some beautiful winter pictures to remember the day by.

 6. Embrace Holiday Décor

 It's a great opportunity to get some creative and unique shots.
 Take advantage of colorful lights.
 Whether you're shooting at a Christmas tree lot, in a park with lots of holiday lights, or even in your own home, colorful lights make for beautiful and festive winter photos.
 Try having your fiance or fiancee stand in front of bright light or the glow of a lit tree to make them stand out.